njaglobal/SportsOS/docs/adr/005-competition-abstraction.md

 - Results immutability is independent of bracket mutations.

 **Negative:**
-- The bracket/draw structure per format is a future aggregate (not modeled this sprint) — but the seam is clean.
+- The bracket/draw structure per format is modeled via Stage/Contest aggregates (future) [C] — each level is an independent lifecycle to avoid unbounded aggregates at national scale.
 - Participant type discrimination must be enforced where `participantId` is consumed.